 Education > Caucus of Academic Representatives

 In order to keep registration fees reasonable, the Caucus is providing partial support for this Workshop.
 There will be a registration fee of $100 per participant (in addition to and separate from JSM registration) to cover the remaining costs.
 Registration includes breakfast and lunch on the day of the Workshop.
+To register, click the hot link in the previous sentence or visit the CAR website at www.amstat.org/education.
 Hotels should be booked through the JSM meeting site.
-Registration for the workshop is available online at the link below.
 Space is limited and will be filled on a first-come, first-served basis.

-We look forward to you joining us in Boston!
+We look forward to you joining us in Seattle!

 - 8:30 to 9:00 Continental breakfast

 9:00 to 9:15 Welcome, introductions and introductory remarks

 - Paul Rathouz, U. of Wisconsin